Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 We can see:

-* The job function in network, each of the variables have a subdirectories.
+* The job function in network, each of the variables have a sub-directory.

 * All subdirectories above have a  `out` document.
 It store the parameters of network in binary.`out` is the default file name.
 We can change that by  `variable op` in the network.